HMS Volcano (1836): Third Commission

 She was commissioned on 6 December 1850 under Commander William Thomas Rivers, RN at Devonport for the West Coast of Africa.
 On 21 April 1851 Commander Robert Coote, RN took command.
 She was at Lagos on 25 November 1851.
 She returned to Home Waters and paid off at Woolwich on 30 January 1854.
 At Woolwich Dockyard she was fitted as a depot ship, also known as an Engineer's Workshop, Steam Smithery or Floating Factory.
 The conversion cost £6,054 plus another £2,565.

 First Commission as Floating Factory ship

 She was commissioned under Robert Dyer, Master for service in the Baltic during the Russian War on 16 June 1854.
 On 27 February she was under the command of James H. Ryan, Second Master.
 At the end of the Russian war she was paid off in 1856.
-She under went repairs and a refit at Portsmouth including new boilers, Her hull was recoppered, the fore part of the ship was rebuilt and she was given a brig sailing rig completing in 1857.
+She underwent repairs and a refit at Portsmouth including new boilers, Her hull was recoppered, the fore part of the ship was rebuilt and she was given a brig sailing rig completing in 1857.